Michael Punke: Fire and Brimstone: The North Butte Mining Disaster of 1917

 In 2006, Punke published a non-fiction book, via Hachette Books, that covered a mining disaster that occurred in North Butte, Montana during 1917.
 The book was a finalist for the Mountains and Plains Booksellers Award.
 A reprint edition was also published in 2007.
 The book has received favorable reviews from Publishers Weekly, Booklist, Kirkus Reviews and other sources.

 Last Stand

 HarperCollins published Punke's non-fiction book about saving the Buffalo – Last Stand – in 2007.
 The subtitle of the book is "George Bird Grinnell, the Battle to Save the Buffalo, and the Birth of the New West."

 Other writing work

-Punke also wrote the introduction to a contemporary reprint of Mari Sandoz's 1954 book, The Buffalo Hunters: The Story of the Hide Men.

-Punke was also the historical correspondent for Montana Quarterly magazine.
+Punke wrote the introduction to a contemporary reprint of Mari Sandoz's 1954 book, The Buffalo Hunters: The Story of the Hide Men.
+He was the historical correspondent for Montana Quarterly magazine.

+Television

+Punke appeared in the 2023 Ken Burns documentary The American Buffalo.